 Alignment

 There are several issues you might run into after implementing DMARC.
-For instance, you might see your email consistently being placed in the spam folder or repeatedly rejected by receiving servers.
+You might see your email placed in the spam folder or rejected by receiving servers consistently.

 Deliverability

-You will also benefit from the decrease in incidences of SPF and DKIM failures because the only mail coming from your domains can be verified on your end as legitimate.
-A steady stream of threat-free email is always a boon to your email reputation, and your delivery rates should improve along with the trend.
+You will also benefit from the decrease in incidences of SPF and DKIM failures because only mail coming from your domains can be verified as legitimate on your end.
+A steady stream of threat-free email is always a win for your email reputation, and your delivery rates should improve along with the trend.

 DMARC FAQ